MatterHackers/MatterControl-Help/docs/library/index.md

 - Edit the file and write the following into it
 ```
 {
   "type": "local",
   "path": "C:\\"
 }
 ```

-You can also creat a link to a GitHub repository:
+You can also create a link to a GitHub repository:
-- Add a file named Benchy.library (you can change the name to anyting)
+- Add a file named Benchy.library (you can change the name to anything)
 - Edit the file and write the following into it
 ```
 {